Disclaimer: Don't own Danny Phantom in any way, shape, or form.

-Summary: Danny Fenton has a secret life of protecting the city of Aditmy Park from ghost with his mother, the number one ghost fighter, Maddie Fenton.
+Summary: Danny Fenton has a secret life of protecting the city of Amity Park from ghost with his mother, the number one ghost fighter, Maddie Fenton.
 Danny Phantom is a ghost hybrid with an over protective father, number one ghost researcher, Jack Phantom.
 When Jack drags his son back to his home town and falls for his old flame what will happen when Phantom develops an interest for the hard to get Fenton?

 He really needed to eat more...

+Sam didn't bother hiding her smirk at all.
 "You were so about to scream like a little girl."

 "What are you guys doing here though?"

 When Sam and Tucker turned to smirk at each other before turning back to him he knew that something was up.
 As they slowly crept towards him he felt his stomach drop.